Arthur Huang

 Arthur Huang (黃謙智; born 1978) is a Taiwanese structural engineer and architect.
 In 2005, he established Miniwiz, an internationally operating company based in Taiwan, Singapore, Beijing and Milan, and dedicated to upcycling and consumer trash and industrial waste.

 Early life and education

 Arthur Huang was born in Taiwan in 1978 and moved to the United States at age 11.
-Educated as an architect from Cornell University, armed with structural engineering knowledge.
-In Cornell University, Arthur was awarded the Charles Goodwin Sands Memorial Medal and academic leadership award for his work in design and technical performance.
+He graduated from Cornell University with a degree in architecture and structural engineering.
+At Cornell University, Arthur was awarded the Charles Goodwin Sands Memorial Medal and academic leadership award for his work in design and technical performance.

 Continuing his search for multi-disciplinary professional training, he graduated from Harvard University with a Master of Architecture degree in 2004 with special interest invested in green business development.
 At the age of 26, Huang taught as a full-time at Tunghai University Architecture Program in Taiwan for two years, and he subsequently continues his teaching as part-time assistant professor at National Chiao Tung University in Taiwan, lecturing in MBA, material engineering, and architecture design courses.